Exploring the Tropical Jungles of Mexico for Tarpon

 Arrival and Departure Details / Times

-We recommend that guests book their arrival flights NO LATER than 4:00 PM and schedule your departure flights for AFTER 12:00 noon to ensure comfortable transportation to and from Villahermosa and Frontera.
+We recommend that guests book their arrival flights no later than 4:00 PM in and schedule your departure flights for AFTER 12:00 noon to ensure comfortable transportation to and from Villahermosa and Frontera.
 Upon arrival you will be met by a Fly Fishing Tabasco representative and the driver will transport you from the airport to the hotel.
 Keep in mind that Frontera is a 1-hour drive from Villahermosa.
 If you do need a hotel in Villahermosa before or after your fishing package we recommend the Hyatt Regency.

 All U.S. citizens are required to have a valid passport that does not expire within six (6) months of trip dates.
 Please be sure that your passport has at least two blank, unstamped pages remaining in the back, and that it is not torn, delaminated, or damaged in any way.
 No visas or inoculation are required for U.S. citizens.
 A Mexican departure tax is payable at the airport when leaving Mexico.
 Some airlines include this as a prepaid part of your ticket.